What is this subject about?

 • Grade 4 in GCSE Maths

 • Grade 4 in GCSE Business / Merit in Level 2 Business BTEC (if taken).
-However it is not necessary to have taken Business previously and we teach as if you are all starting from scratch.
+However it is not necessary to have taken Business previously.

 Subject combination advice